turkardiksha345-oss/8byte-intern-assignment/README.md

 The objective is to deploy a simple Node.js application on AWS using modern DevOps practices such as containerization, Infrastructure as Code, and CI/CD automation.

-The application is built using Node.js (Express).
-Containerized using Docker.
-Deployed on an AWS EC2 instance provisioned via Terraform.
-Integrated with a GitHub Actions CI pipeline.
+The application is built using Node.js (Express), Containerized using Docker, Deployed on an AWS EC2 instance provisioned via Terraform, Integrated with a GitHub Actions CI pipeline.

 ## Tech Stack used to create resources